Outdoor apparel, bags, and workwear; design and development

 Concept, design, patterning, prototyping, development and small batch production of outdoor apparel and bags.

 Kurt Gray is maybe just a little too geeky about technical apparel.
 Just ask his friends.
 He started out in outdoor specialty retail before moving over to product and chasing design and development for a number of outdoor suppliers and brands.
 His work includes being on the design teams for both the Guide de’ Chamonix and Rainer Mountain Guides uniform programs, as well as the Protective Combat Uniform for SOCOM.
 Gray has designed technical apparel (and sometimes gloves) for: Lowe alpine, The North Face, Cabelas, Helly Hansen, Carhartt, Fila, 3M, Kelty, Salomon, Sierra Designs, Wrangler, Marmot, et al..
-His current focus is the product development for Jagged Edge Mountain Gear, an American made brand headquartered in beautiful Telluride Colorado.
+His current focus is the product development for Jagged Edge Mountain Gear, an American made brand headquartered in Telluride Colorado.
 He also writes a trend and short story column for Textile Insight, a trade magazine.
 If you can’t find him, he’s usually in the Montrose sew shop, trying to get his notches to line up.

 About me:

 Back in the day, we frequented ‘mountain shops’ as opposed to sporting goods stores.
 We liked the freedom vibe and all the cool new backpacking equipment and clothing.
 We would wander about, touching the sleeping bags, flipping through Rebuffat books and day dreaming of high alpine adventures.
-I was lucky enough to get hired as a clerk for one of the hybrid shops of the time; businesses that were both climbing shoe and boot cobblers and mountain gear merchants at the same time.
-One job led to another, as it so often does, and I ended up working in a couple of the classic mountain shops of the era while a student at The University of Colorado.
+I was lucky enough to get hired as a clerk for one of the hybrid shops of the era; businesses that were both climbing shoe and boot cobblers and mountain gear merchants at the same time.
+One job led to another, as it so often does, and I ended up working in a couple of the classic mountain shops while a student at The University of Colorado.
 (Don’t laugh, I’m a botanist.)
-What followed was a long tour of duty in emerging the emerging specialty outdoor retail trade.
-I happily clerked, bought product and managed for several shops in both Colorado and Washington while leading the basic mountain athlete lifestyle in the Rockies and Cascades.
+What followed academia was a long tour of duty in the emerging specialty outdoor retail trade.
+I happily clerked, bought products and managed for several shops in both Colorado and Washington while leading the basic mountain athlete lifestyle in the Rockies and Cascades.

 I moved over to product when I was fortunate enough to meet Rick Lipke in Bellingham, Washington.
 It was in his skunk works that I started to learn the ropes regarding small scale manufacturing and discovered my true work love, messing around with product design.